0mp/goat/README.md

         goat please list shortcuts

-- Delete \<shortcut> from your saved shortcuts.
+- Delete a \<shortcut> from your saved shortcuts.

         goat please delete <shortcut>

-- Print help message.
+- Print the help message.

         goat